astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - "distinct_check" `"COUNT(DISTINCT(column)) AS column_distinct_check"`
 - "null_check": `"SUM(CASE WHEN column IS NULL THEN 1 ELSE 0 END) AS column_null_check"`

-The resulting values then can be compared to a value input by the dag author by using the qualifiers: `greater_than`, `geq_than`, `equal_to`, `leq_than` or `less_than`.
+The resulting values then can be compared to a value input by the DAG author by using the qualifiers: `greater_than`, `geq_than`, `equal_to`, `leq_than` or `less_than`.
 If the resulting boolean value is `True` the check passes, otherwise it fails.

 ### Example 6 - SQLTableCheckOperator

 The `SQLTableCheckOperator` provides a way to check the validity of SQL statements containing aggregates over the whole table.
-There is no limit to the amount of columns these statements can involve or to their complexity and they are provided to the operator as dictionary via the `checks` parameter.
+There is no limit to the amount of columns these statements can involve or to their complexity.
+They are provided to the operator as a dictionary via the `checks` parameter.

 The `SQLTableCheckOperator` is useful for: